avadhesh72/password-portal/README.md

 # Root User Password Management

-Change root password on demand using an with sudo permission, and store password history in mysql db.
-And retrive root password from database on demand.
+Change root password on demand using ansible with sudo permission, and store password history in mysql DB, And retrieve root password from database on demand.

 #### Pre-requisite
 1. Packages: